gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 * `count()`: return the number of elements in the dataset.
 * `first()`: return the first element of the dataset.
 * `take(n)`: return an array with the first n elements of the dataset.
-* `reduce(func)`: aggregate the elements of the dataset using a function func (which takes two arguments and returns one).
+* `reduce(func)`: aggregate the elements of the dataset using a function `func`.

 ### Pandas vs Spark

-Spark DataFrames are conceptually equivalent to a Pandas DataFrame.
-The main difference is that Spark DataFrames are immutable, meaning that they cannot be changed after they are created.
+PySpark DataFrames are conceptually equivalent to a Pandas DataFrame.
+The main difference is that PySpark DataFrames are immutable, meaning that they cannot be changed after they are created.

+!!!note
+    Every time we perform an operation on a PySpark Dataframe, we are actually creating a _new_ dataframe.

 This allows Spark to do more optimization under the hood.

 ## Working with PySpark DataFrames